collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 BWA-MEM mapping: Maps FASTQ (paired or unpaired reads) to reference genome using BWA-MEM algorithm.

-Inputs:
-- DNA paired end fastq files
-- BWA FASTA index file
+Inputs: DNA paired end fastq files and BWA FASTA index file

-Outputs:
-- Sorted BAM file
-- Index BAM file
+Outputs: Sorted BAM file and Index BAM file

 Exome GATK lite pipeline: Deduplicates, realigns and recalibrates base quality scores, and calls SNPs and indels in the human exome.
 Runs the following software from the Picard 1.104 and GATK-lite v2.3 suite of tools: